 With Canon’s dye sublimation printing process, the CP1300 produces outstanding 4×6” photos in less than a minute at a crystal-clear 300×300 dpi resolution.
 The CP1300 features Wi-Fi connectivity for printing from a computer or mobile device.
 It also prints directly with Apple’s AirPrint, PictBridge, or Canon PRINT.

 Should I Get the HP Sprocket 2?

 I would definitely recommend this small printer if you are looking for a portable printer.
 With its slick design and high-quality prints, this is one of the best choices out there.
 The only downside is the battery life.
-However, remember that you don’t have to invest in ink.
+However, having the ability to print, without ink, on the go definitely has its benefits.